Each year, approximately 850,000 visits to the doctor and emergency room are associated with double vision.

 Caution: If you have suffered a head injury, see your doctor or visit your nearest emergency room as soon as possible.

-If double vision continues to affect your daily living, and does not disappear quickly, it may be caused by a more serious problem.
+Contact an eye doctor near you if double vision continues to affect your daily living, and does not disappear quickly, it may be caused by a more serious problem.

 How is double vision diagnosed?

 Since double vision can occur from a large variety of conditions, ranging from benign to life-threatening, it can be difficult for an eye doctor to diagnose.

 If the double vision is monocular, it is more likely to be caused by an eye condition.
 However, if the condition is binocular, it may require a multidisciplinary approach for a thorough diagnosis.

 How do I know if my child has double vision?

 Children cannot always express that they are experiencing a problem, and even more so, what the problem may be.
 Therefore, it is important to recognize the signs that your child may be suffering from double vision.